therealssj/blog/content/development-updates/Development Update 3.md

 Each Skycoin is 1 million droplets.
 Each coin is divisible to six decimal places.
 At launch, output balances must be multiples of 1 million droplets (a whole coin).
 This is to prevent transaction spam.
 As the price goes up, this will be reduced to 100,000 droplets.
 We want to keep the minimum output size to 0.25 Euros  Skycoin does not have 0.000000000005 dollar transactions.

 All very small "microtransactions" must be executed as off blockchain transactions.
-Microtransactions are instant and they are free and they dont pollute the block chain with spam.
+Microtransactions are instant and they are free and they don't pollute the block chain with spam.

 ## Official Position on Scripting Languages on the Blockchain: